Complete Guide to Identifying Acoustic Guitar Shapes and Sizes

 2. Concert Guitars

 Concert guitars are a step up from parlor guitars in terms of size and volume.
 Their balanced tone and versatility make them a popular choice for both fingerpicking and light strumming.
-The body size is still relatively small, making them comfortable for most players while delivering a fuller sound compared to parlor models.

 Key Characteristics